zineos/aimet/Docs/featureguide/adascale.rst

 - Use PyTorch.
 AdaScale does not support other frameworks yet
 - Load a pre-trained model
 - Create a dataloader for the model
+- Choose a model which has contiguous blocks, and each block taking in one activation input and outputting one activation tensor.
+Example block: LlamaDecoderLayer in LlamaModel

 Procedure
 ---------